yochaigal/cairn/resources/monsters/catoblepas.md

 7 HP, 1 Armor, 16 STR, 9 DEX, 13 WIL, tail (d8)

-- A monstrous creature with the body of a Cape buffalo, scales on its back, and the head of a wild boar.
-Its enormous head always points towards te ground.
+- A chimeric monstrosity bearing traits of buffalo, lizard, and boar.
+Its enormous head is always pointing towards the ground.
-- **Paralyze**: Its stare turns a single target to stone.
+- **Paralyze**: A single target is turned to stone.
 Moonlight reverses the effect.